History of Pakistan: Samma dynasty

 The Makli Necropolis at Thatta is one of the largest funerary sites in the world.

 The Samma dynasty was a Sindhi dynasty that ruled in Sindh, and parts of Kutch, Punjab and Balochistan from c.
 1351 to c.
 1524 CE, with their capital at Thatta.

 The Sammas overthrew the Soomra dynasty soon after 1335 and the last Soomra ruler took shelter with the governor of Gujarat, under the protection of Muhammad bin Tughluq, the sultan of Delhi.
 Mohammad bin Tughlaq made an expedition against Sindh in 1351 and died at Sondha, possibly in an attempt to restore the Soomras.
 With this, the Sammas became independent.
 The next sultan, Firuz Shah Tughlaq attacked Sindh in 1365 and 1367, unsuccessfully, but with reinforcements from Delhi he later obtained Banbhiniyo's surrender.
 For a period the Sammas were therefore subject to Delhi again.
 Later, as the Sultanate of Delhi collapsed they became fully independent.
 Jam Unar was the founder of Samma dynasty mentioned by Ibn Battuta.

-The Samma civilisation contributed significantly to the evolution of the Indo-Islamic architectural style.
+The Samma civilisation contributed significantly to the evolution of Indo-Islamic architecture.
 Thatta is famous for its necropolis, which covers 10 square km on the Makli Hill.
 It has left its mark in Sindh with magnificent structures including the Makli Necropolis of its royals in Thatta.